ANNUAL CHARGEBACK REPORT & STATISTICS

 Merchants can use this unprecedented experience as an opportunity to reconsider their opinions about chargeback management.

 For those who haven’t already accepted professional chargeback management help, now is the time.
 Proactively seeking assistance before chargebacks become a liability is key.
-Merchants can use technology, like Midigator, to remove the complexities of payment disputes so they can focus on what matters most: growing their business.
+Merchants can use technology, like Midigator, to achieve better results with greater efficiency.

 Is there an accurate metric to gauge the impact of chargebacks?
 What is the best way to monitor trends?